enrightc/The-Gourmet-Cake-Club/README.md

 Note that the hover state may not reset as expected.
 Click elsewhere on the page.
 Hover over the button again, and the hover state should now display correctly.

-#### Sign-Up Button Not Visible on Small devices in Landscape Orientation
-- Issue: On small devices in landscape mode, the "Sign Up" button in the navigation bar does not appear.
-- Description: When viewing the website on small devices in landscape orientation, the "Sign Up" button in the navigation bar is not visible.
-This may impact user accessibility and the ability to easily access the sign-up functionality from the navigation bar.
-It's important to note that the sign-up option is still available in the call-to-action section at the bottom of the home page.
-- Expected Behaviour: The "Sign Up" button should be consistently visible in the navigation bar on all devices and orientations, ensuring a seamless and accessible experience for users.
-- Steps to Reproduce:
-    - Access the website on a small device in landscape mode.
-Navigate to any page.
-  - Observe that the "Sign Up" button is not visible in the navigation bar.
-Check the call-to-action section at the bottom of the home page, where the sign-up option is still available.

 # TECHNOLOGY